It’s all down hill in alpine skiing, and oh — what a fun ride.

 Kicking off the competition on March 21, Olympian Ryan Cochran-Siegle (Starksboro, VT) won the alpine combined national title, and the young, talented A.J.
 Hurt (Carnelian Bay, CA) got the women’s alpine combined victory, her first national title.

-You can watch video recordings of the men’s Giant Slalom competition.
+You can watch video recordings of the men’s and women’s Giant Slalom racing at the 2018 US Alpine Championships.
 Just click/tap the “Watch Again” button or select from the video posts on the media player below ↓

 Telemark skiing is a hardcore test of stamina, power, speed and grace in the mountains.
-Watch 2018 FIS World Cup Telemark competition LIVE, and if you miss a race, video recordings are available for viewing.
+WATCH FIS World Cup Telemark competition LIVE, and if you miss a race, video recordings are available for viewing.

 We’d love to hear from you!
 If you’d like to comment on this article, join the conversation, or share your inspiration, and you have not yet registered as an On2In2™ playmaker, please sign up via the ‘Engage page’.
 Don’t worry, it’s pretty quick and easy (unless you’re a robot).